top of page

 • Tour of Khongor Sand Dunes with camel ride (optional, at your own risk)

-• Tour of Yoliin Am Gorge & Gurvan Saikhan National Park
+• Tour of Yoliin Am Gorge & Gurvan Saikhan National Park with picnic lunch

 • Tour of Hustai National Park & excursion to see Przewalski wild horses aka Takhi horses